XiangpengHao/tech_blog/content/posts/async-memory-access.md

 ## Section 5: Discussion
-In this section, we try to answer this question: how can we use async memory access to accelerate my application.
+In this section, I try to answer this question: how can we use async memory access to accelerate my application.

 **The iron curtain between synchronous world and asynchronous world.**
 Although async programming achieved far better programmability than the batch/group processing,